stampix/node-serverless-challenge/README.md

 Suppose we want to set up a search function for the users where we can search with an arbitrary input value.
 How would you do this?

+Overall, how much time did you spent (approximately) on this challenge?

 ### Your answers

 <!--